-Interested applicants should submit a copy of their CV and three (3) letters of recommendation to Wendy De Mille at firstname.lastname@example.org between May 1st and June 15th for positions beginning July 1, 2013.
-The information will then be reviewed and invitations to interview will be sent out after July 1st.
-Outstanding candidates will be invited for a one-day interview process in July and September.
+Interested applicants should submit a copy of their CV and three (3) letters of recommendation to Wendy De Mille (at WDeMille@partners.org) between May 1st and September 15th, 2014 for positions beginning July 1, 2015.
+The information will then be reviewed and invitations to interview will be sent out after August 1st, 2014.
+Out-standing candidates will be invited for a one-day interview process in September through October 2014.

 For additional information, please contact:

 Wendy De Mille, Manager, Nephrology Academic Affairs and Dialysis Services

 Division of Nephrology

 Massachusetts General Hospital